-To get your business where you want it to go, you need a map to follow.
-That's what your business plan is all about.
+To get your business where you want it to go, you need a map to follow, which is what your business plan is all about.
 It starts with a description of your current situation; describes your future plans; defines your opportunities; and details the financial, operational, marketing, and organizational strategies you’ll follow to achieve success.

 Imagine that your company is a ship about to set sail on an ocean voyage.
 Your business plan defines your destination and the route that you’ll follow.

-The same kind of planning is necessary back on dry land.
-To navigate a new course for your company, you need to start with an assessment of where your business is right now.
+The same kind of planning is necessary when on dry land.
+To navigate a new course for your company, you need to start with an assessment of where your business is currently.
 You may be putting your business together for the first time.
-Or your business may be up and running but facing new challenges.
+Your business may be up and running but facing new challenges.
 Or perhaps your business is doing well and about to launch a new product or service.

-After you assess your current situation, you need to define where you want to arrive and what strategies you’ll follow to get there.
-The example form lists some of the many situations that companies face as they embark on the planning process.
-Take a few minutes to check off the situations that apply to your circumstances.
+Once you assess your current situation, you need to define where you want to arrive and what strategies you’ll follow to get there.